Stretch to stretch, dust to dust: lower-value local $H_{0}$ measurement from two-population modelling of type Ia supernovae: Discussion and summary

 We find tentative evidence for a higher mean host-galaxy reddening in the calibration galaxies than in the corresponding young population in the Hubble flow.
 The signal is primarily driven by a flatter distribution of reddened supernovae in the calibration sample than the young population in the Hubble flow.
 The combined effect of the revised extinction coefficient and the differential constraints on reddening leads to a reduction of the Hubble constant by about $2.8$~km~s$^{-1}$~Mpc$^{-1}$ (50 per cent of the Hubble constant tension) with respect to the SH0ES measurement (see Figure~\ref{H0values}).

 Possible differences between the mean reddening in the calibration sample and the corresponding population in the Hubble flow may occur due to a wide range of hidden variables relevant for predicting host-galaxy reddening from dust column densities (dust mass, dust distribution, supernova positions in their host galaxies etc.).
 The key problem is that there is no guarantee that these variables are sampled in the same way both in the calibration galaxies and the Hubble flow.
 Noticeable differences can arise merely as sampling errors.
-For example, with $0.5$~dex scatter in dust masses at fixed stellar mass \citep[typical scatter around observed the dust-to-stellar mass relation][]{Cortese2012}, we expect that the mean reddening in the calibration sample can deviate by $\pm0.5/37^{1/2}\approx\pm0.08$~dex ($\pm 20$ per cent) solely due to insufficient sampling in the calibration sector (assuming conservatively the same distributions of stellar masses and other relevant variables).
+For example, with $0.5$~dex scatter in dust masses at fixed stellar mass \citep[typical scatter around observed the dust-to-stellar mass relation][]{Cortese2012}, we expect that the mean reddening in a calibration sample of equal size to the SH0ES one ($37$ host galaxies) can deviate from the corresponding mean measured for calibration analogs in the Hubble flow by $\delta\langle E(B-V)\rangle/\langle E(B-V)\rangle=\delta\langle M_{\rm dust}\rangle/\langle M_{\rm dust}\rangle=(\delta M_{\rm dust}/M_{\rm dust})/37^{1/2}\approx0.19$, solely due to insufficient sampling in the calibration sector (assuming conservatively the same distributions of stellar masses and other relevant variables).

 Our analysis does not include corrections due to flux limits of the surveys included in the low-redshift ($z<0.15$) part of the Pantheon+ compilation.
 Accounting for these effects would most likely increase distance estimates at high redshifts and thus lower the derived Hubble constant.
 It would also improve population typing across redshift.
 Given the fact that survey selection effects are second-order correction in the Pantheon+ bias model, which is primarily driven by the dust and intrinsic emission model \citep[see Figure 1 of][]{Wojtak2024}, we expect possible effects on the Hubble constant estimation to be smaller than the bias corrections obtained in our study.
 We checked that fitting our models to supernovae in the redshift range restricted to $0.015<z<0.10$ (less affected by potential selection effects) results in a decrease of the derived Hubble constant values on average by $0.3$~km~s$^{-1}$~Mpc$^{-1}$.
 This motivates future more refined data analysis based on a full forward modelling combining survey selection effects and the two-population framework.